VESL - Volunteers for Elementary School Literacy

 “We got started because there is a big need here,” Dave Waldschmidt said.
 “There’s a big need from the standpoint of kids needing more time to read.
 And there is a big need here because the media center staff has been reduced.”

-The media center volunteer program began as an idea from a staff member as part of the district’s annual Idea Quest.
+The program began as an idea from a staff member as part of the district’s annual Idea Quest.
 A team of staff members identified the issues that arise because of short staffing in the media centers and developed a solution for elementary schools that involved reaching out to the community for help.
 The Stillwater Sunrise Rotary Club heard of the need and the VESL program was born.
 The program was piloted at two schools initially, but now, in its fourth year has expanded with tremendous support from the community to the four schools mentioned above.